ChrisGoff1864/ReincarnatedGoat/README.md

-- 👋 Hi, I’m @ReincarnatedGoat
+- 👋 Hi, I’m Chris Goff
-- 👀 I’m interested in Computer Science and programming project that both better the future and push me to be a better sofware developer.
+- 👀 I’m interested in Computer Science and programming project that both better the future and push me to be a better sofware developer.\
-- 🌱 I’m currently learning more about web programming after realizing that it is one of my weaknesses as a coder.
 - 💞️ I’m looking to collaborate on anything I want to.
 - 📫 How to reach me ... clgo237@uky.edu